 And yet, there has been very little coordinated research into the treatment and recovery of children living in these conflict settings.

-Luckily, our next talk by Michael Von Bertele addresses this and so much more…
+Luckily, our 2019 World Extreme Medicine Conference guest speaker Michael Von Bertele addressed this issue and so much more…

-Michael will join us on Day 2 to discuss his efforts as part of a wider collaborative with Save the Children to improve the care of children living in conflict by developing a common set of data that can be used to standardise treatment and research.
+Michael joined us on Day 2 to discuss his efforts as part of a wider collaborative with Save the Children to improve the care of children living in conflict by developing a common set of data that can be used to standardise treatment and research.

 Michael has heaps of experience in the humanitarian world – he worked for two years as Humanitarian Director for Save the Children International, leading humanitarian responses in the Philippines, the Middle East, Central Africa and Nepal, and in 2014 he led STC’s Ebola response in West Africa, supervising the establishment of the DFID funded Ebola treatment centre at Kerry Town in Sierra Leone.
 We couldn’t think of anyone better to discuss the next step in protecting one of the most vulnerable groups caught in the crossfire.